coursekevin/svise/README.md

-# Stochastic Variational Inference for State Estimation (svise)
+# Stochastic Variational Inference for State Estimation

 Accompanying code for "State estimation of a physical system with unknown governing equations" by Kevin Course and Prasanth B. Nair.